link2hassan/Islam-Astronomy-and-Arabic-Print/README.md

 ## Charting the universe
-The open pages show a diagram of the shape of Saturn's sphere on a flat surface (page 36), within the context of Centrum Mundi – the centre of the world.
+The opening pages show a diagram of the shape of Saturn's sphere on a flat surface (page 36), within the context of Centrum Mundi – the centre of the world.
 Page 35 is the original Persian language it was written in.
 Unlike the beginners’ course-like design of Al-Farghānī’s Compendium, Shāh Khuljī’s study is scientifically rigorous to its core: throughout its pages are diagrams of planets and the moon.
 <br><br>
 The impact on wider Europe of works like those by Shāh Khuljī and Al-Farghānī demonstrate the signifiance of their place in the history of astronomical science.
 Their writings, which underwent multiple translations and editions – to the extent that the demand for more sophisticated moveable Arabic type to uphold the integrity of the original script – continued right up the 18th century.